phan-t/cas-socialabs/_posts/2019-05-23-module1-multicloud-iaas-bp.md

 ````

 ### Challenge Section
-- Edit your blueprint so that you have a dropdown to select your desired cloud.
-The options should be AWS and Azure.
+- Edit your blueprint so that you can deploy to Azure.

 ### Documentation Links